kframework/c-semantics/semantics/README.md

 This is a formal semantics of C as described in the ISO/IEC 9899:2011 standard ("C11").
 Some highlights:

-- [language][]: the core language features.
+- [language/translation][]: semantics specific to the translation phase.

+- [language/execution][]: semantics specific to the execution phase.

+- [language/common][]: semantics shared between the translation and execution phases.

 - [library][]: the definition of various functions from the C standard library described in the standard.

-- [c11.k][]: the main syntax/semantics language modules for the "C11" language.
+- [c11.k][]: the main syntax/semantics language modules for the execution phase.
-  This is the module to which we point `kompile`.

-- [configuration.k][]: the initial configuration.

-- [ltlmc.k][]: LTL model checking support.
+- [c11-translation.k][]: the main syntax/semantics language modules for the
+  translation phase.

-- [language/syntax.k][]: the main C language syntax module.
+- [language/common/syntax.k][]: the main C language syntax module.

 ### Style notes

-Here's some stylistic conventions I've adopted during the course of various
-refactorings:
+Various stylistic conventions:

 1. 80 character lines.